| Which tripod should I use with the

 there is also a change in apparent antenna phase center with the

+elevation of satellites above the horizon.
 The results can be seen on the NGS

 website [